yandex/storytests-cli/README.md

     relativeTestDirectoryPath: string;
     ```

-    Path to the folder where test files will be created relative to the matched **file** (therefore if you want to create test files in the same folder, you should specify `'../'`).
+    Path to the folder where test files will be created relative to the matched file folder.

 -   ```ts
     testFilePostfixes: string[];
     ```

     Postfixes for generated test files.
-For example, to create [`hermione`](https://github.com/gemini-testing/hermione) and `jest` test files you can specify `['hermione', 'test']` as the value.
+For example, to create [`hermione`](https://github.com/gemini-testing/hermione) and other generic test files you can specify `['hermione', 'test']` as the value.

 -   ```ts
     storyFilesPath: string[];